AnotherSamWilson/miceforest/README.md

 ## Using miceforest

-In these examples we will be looking at a few simple example of imputation.
+In these examples we will be looking at a few simple examples of imputation.
 We need to load the packages, and define the data:

 ``` python